MARYLAND DEPARTMENT OF HEALTH

 For the Secretary of Health, the Deputy Secretary for Health Care Financing develops recommendations to modify and shape the role of the Department.
 The Deputy Secretary helps define health problems, evaluates Department programs, and develops data on federal and other external trends so as to advise the Secretary on program emphasis and Department direction.

-Under Health Care Financing are two offices: Eligibility Services; and Health Services.
-Health Care Financing also is assisted by the Maryland Medicaid Advisory Committee, and two administrations: Finance; and Innovation, Research and Development.
+Under Health Care Financing are three offices: Eligibility Services, Health Services, and Maryland Primary Care Program.
+Health Care Financing is assisted by the Maryland Medicaid Advisory Committee, and two administrations: Finance; and Innovation, Research and Development.

 MEDICAL ASSISTANCE PROGRAM (MEDICAID)